CPT-KK/lidar_ros_driver/README.md

 ## Intro
-This ROS package reads pointcloud data from 5 lidars and estimates the position and some attitude information of the clusters.
+This ROS package reads pointcloud data from 5 LiDARs and estimates the position and some attitude information of the clusters.

 ## Input
 All inputs are in type `sensor_msgs/PointCloud2`.